dhzh-eph/Drum-Sequencer/README.md

 ## Analog circuit of a drum sequencer, heavily inspired by Erica Synths and Moritz Klein DIY Drum Sequencer

 <img width="300" height="500" alt="image" src="https://github.com/user-attachments/assets/8d3e95e4-e359-4663-b667-ac1a2f6d115d" /> Solder Stand <br/>
-We will be using this "helping hand magnifier led light with soldering stand" to help us with holding the pcb during soldering.
+We will be using this "helping hand magnifier led light with soldering stand" to help us with holding the pcb during soldering. <br/>
+https://www.youtube.com/watch?v=MabbxcKlfss reference on how to build the stand.

 Before starting soldering, ensure you have the following: <br/>
 Solder (ideally lead free) <br/>